-- Need a personal laptop or a desktop PC at home.
-The use of a smart mobile phone is not sufficient to grant you the desirable environment to work. - Need regular, stable, and faster internet. - Need to install the recommended software. - Must work through the course step by step starting with the programme orientation. - Must not plagiarise or impersonate.
-These are serious offences that could terminate your studentship.
-Plagiarism check will be used to run most of your submissions. - Must do all the assessments following given instructions. - Must create time daily to attend to your study.
-Facilitation There will be two forms of facilitation - synchronous and asynchronous.
-The synchronous will be held through video conferencing according to weekly schedule.
-During the synchronous facilitation: - There will be one hour of online real time contact per week making a total of 13 hours for thirteen weeks of study time. - At the end of each video conferencing, the video will be uploaded for view at your pace. - You are to read the course material and do other assignments as may be given before video conferencing time. - The facilitator will concentrate on main themes. - The facilitator will take you through the course guide in the first lecture at the start date of facilitation For the asynchronous facilitation, your facilitator will: - Present the theme for the week. - Direct and summarise forum discussions. - Coordinate activities in the platform. - Score and grade activities when need be. - Support you to learn.
-In this regard personal mails may be sent. - Send you videos and audio lectures, and podcasts if need be.
-Read all the comments and notes of your facilitator especially on your assignments, participate in forum discussions.
-This will give you opportunity to socialize with others in the course and build your skill for teamwork.
-You can raise any challenge encountered during your study.
+There will be two forms of facilitation - synchronous and asynchronous.
+The synchronous will be held through video conferencing according to a weekly schedule.
+During the synchronous facilitation:

+- There will be one hour of online real-time contact per week, making a total of 13 hours for thirteen weeks of study time. - At the end of each video conferencing, the video will be uploaded for viewing at your pace. - You are to read the course material and do other assignments as may be given before video conferencing time. - The facilitator will concentrate on the main themes. - The facilitator will take you through the course guide in the first lecture at the start date of the facilitation - For the asynchronous facilitation, your facilitator will: - Present the theme for the week. - Direct and summarise forum discussions. - Coordinate activities on the platform. - Score and grade activities when need be. - Support you to learn.
+In this regard, personal mail may be sent. - Send you videos and audio lectures, and podcasts if need be.

+Read all the comments and notes of your facilitator, especially on your assignments, and participate in forum discussions.
+This will allow you to socialize with others in the course and build your skill in teamwork.
+You can raise any challenges encountered during your study.
 To gain the maximum benefit from course facilitation, prepare a list of questions before the synchronous session.
 You will learn a lot from participating actively in the discussions.
-Learner Support You will receive the following support: